ccallawa/alyvix_doc/getting_started/windows_start_button.rst

 #.
 At the bottom of that panel under the label :guilabel:`Action` there is a dropdown option
    with the value ``None``.
 Change that value from ``None`` to ``Click`` and keep its default values.
-A mouse icon to the right of the button image will confirm this with a red highlight.
+A mouse icon to the right of the Start button will confirm this with a red highlight.

    .. image:: images/ae_designer_panel_selection.png
       :class: image-with-border
       :alt: The click point added to the Windows Start button in the Designer panel

 #.
-Save this new test case by clicking the :nobutton:`SAVE AS` button at the top.
+Save this new test case by clicking the :nobutton:`SAVE` button at the top.
 Since we started
    Editor with the option ``-f start-test``, :ref:`the resulting file <test_case_data_format_top>` will be called :file:`start-test.alyvix`.